 Marjorie Knight Crane

-She has been involved in a variety of community activities including service with Junior Leagues in Miami, Phoenix, Racine, WI and Charlotte, N.C.
+She has been involved in many community activities, including service with Junior Leagues in Miami, Phoenix, Racine, Wis., and Charlotte.
 She remains a sustaining member of the Junior League.

 In Charlotte, Crane has been active with Metrolina Association for the Blind, Catawba Lands Conservancy, the Crown Society of Charlotte Concerts (formerly Carolinas Concert Association), the Opera Guild of Charlotte, and RibbonWalk Conservancy, among others.

 Crane studied theater arts at Rollins College in Winter Park, Fla., and graduated magna cum laude with a bachelor’s degree in communication from Queens College (now Queens University of Charlotte).